Rich Human Feedback for Text-to-Image Generation: Collecting rich human feedback

 The histogram plots of the scores are shown in~\cref{fig:scores_hist}.
 The distribution of the scores is similar to a Gaussian distribution, while the plausibility and text-image alignment scores have a slightly higher percentage of score 1.0.
 The distribution of the collected scores ensures that we have a reasonable number of negative and positive samples for training a good reward model.

 To analyze the rating agreement among annotators for an image-text pair, we calculate the maximum difference among the scores: $\text{max}_{\text{diff}} = \max(\text{scores}) - \min(\text{scores})$ where scores are the three score labels for an image-text pair.
-We plot the counts of the $\text{max}_{\text{diff}}$ for each score type in~\cref{fig:max_diff}.
+We plot the histogram of $\text{max}_{\text{diff}}$ in \cref{fig:max_diff}.
 We can see that around 25\% of the samples have perfect annotator agreement and around 85\% of the samples have good annotator agreement ($\text{max}_{\text{diff}}$ is less than or equal to 0.25 after the standardization or 1 in the 5-point Likert scale).